Starlight Express: The original production (1984–1992)

 The first production of Starlight Express opened on 27 March 1984 at the Apollo Victoria Theatre.
 It was directed by Trevor Nunn.
 Arlene Phillips created the roller-skating choreography.
-John Napier designed by the set, which featured race tracks extending from the stage into the auditorium, as well as a six-tonne steel bridge which lifted and tilted to connect the various levels of the set.
+John Napier designed the set, which featured race tracks extending from the stage into the auditorium, as well as a six-tonne steel bridge which lifted and tilted to connect the various levels of the set.

-The original cast included Stephanie Lawrence, Frances Ruffelle, Jeff Shankley, Jeffrey Daniel and Ray Shell.
+The original cast included Stephanie Lawrence, Frances Ruffelle, Jeff Shankley, Jeffrey Daniel, P. P. Arnold, and Ray Shell.

-The production received some minor updates after the Broadway show opened, bringing some new material across, such as "Engine of Love", "Make Up My Heart", and cutting "No Comeback".
+The production received some minor updates after the Broadway show opened, bringing some new material across productions, including adding "Engine of Love" and "Make Up My Heart", and cutting "No Comeback".

-The 'New' Starlight Express (1992–2002)
+The New Starlight Express (1992–2002)

-In November 1992, the London production was relaunched with major revisions as The New Starlight Express.
+In November 1992, the London production was relaunched with significant revisions as The New Starlight Express.
 Numerous changes from subsequent productions were incorporated: